 Digital experience and personalisation are now essential to luxury eCommerce success

 “Consumers are clear that they see the future of luxury as digital,” Deloitte highlights in his recent Global Powers of Luxury Goods research.
 The research finds that “the essence of luxury is changing from an emphasis on the physical (products) to a focus on the (digital) experiential.”
-Over 37% consumers feel that luxury products and technology will become more closely linked.
+Over 37% of consumers feel that luxury products and technology will become more closely linked.

 The rise of eCommerce and digital channels for luxury brands are also “creating a need for large-scale, high-quality personalized content” notes Deloitte.